AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 ### Pre-Requisites

-Java 11 is a requirement to build to project.
+Java 11 is a requirement to build the project.

 ### Build Tool